geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_register_your_own_component.md

 !!! abstract "TL;DR"
     Custom components need to implement their respective protocol, a config class, and a `from_config` class method.
-    They can be registered as plugins using their respective registration decorator.
+    They’re registered as plugins using their respective registration decorator.

 Make sure to read the [How to implement your own component] guide first.